-When we think of entrepreneurship, more often than not, we focus on teams who are building new SaaS software or crafting other tech advances.
+When we think of entrepreneurship and becoming a solopreneur, more often than not, we focus on teams who are building new SaaS software or crafting other tech advances.
 But in reality, many entrepreneurs aren’t found in this niche — instead, we find them working solo in food service and other areas that we use on a more day-to-day basis.

 These new, up-and-coming businesses can be found all across the country.
 For example, take my colleague Craig Biddle of Austin Tortilla Company.
 His company started with a simple experience: his son discovering just how much better tacos tasted in Mexico City than they did in Austin, Texas.